ryanallen/words-of-my-perfect-teacher/README.md

 *'od srung chen po*, one of the foremost [śrāvaka](#śrāvaka) disciples of [Buddha](#buddha) [Śākyamuni](#śākyamuni), and chief among the first compilers of the [Abhidharma](#abhidharma).
 After the Buddha had left this world, he became the first patriarch of the [Dharma](#dharma), entrusted with the responsibility for maintaining the teachings and the [Saṅgha](#saṅgha).

 ## Mahāmudrā
 *phyag rgya chen po*, lit.
 Great Seal.
-The Great Seal means that the seal of the absolute nature is on everything, that all phenomena belong to the wisdom mandala.
+The Great Seal means that the seal of the absolute nature is on everything, that all phenomena belong to the wisdom maṇḍala.
 This term can be used to denote the teaching, meditation practice or supreme accomplishment.

 See [external](https://www.lotsawahouse.org/indian-masters/tilopa/ganges-mahamudra-instruction)